mukkachaitanya/smartdoor-server/README.md

 4. `npm start` to start the server

-Edit `config.json` to change the location of the python script.
+Edit `config.json` to change the location of the python script, or the port of the server.
 (Default is set to work).

 ## Recgonition script